QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 ## Step 6 - Verify content

 After indexing is finished, run queries that return the contents of individual fields.
-By default, Azure Search returns the top 50 results.
+By default, Azure Cognitive Search returns the top 50 results.
 The sample data is small so the default works fine.
-However, when working with larger data sets, you might need to include parameters in the query string to return more results - you can read [how to page results in Azure Search here](https://docs.microsoft.com/en-us/azure/search/search-pagination-page-layout).
+However, when working with larger data sets, you might need to include parameters in the query string to return more results - you can read [how to page results in Azure Cognitive Search here](https://docs.microsoft.com/en-us/azure/search/search-pagination-page-layout).

 As a verification step, query the index for all of the fields.

-1. Click the **+** to create a new request
+1. Select the **+** to create a new request

 1. Ensure the request type is **GET**